kollcibe05-creator/WorkBase_DBMS/README.md

     └── helpers.py
 ```

-Note: The directory also includes two files named `CONTRIBUTING.md` and
-`LICENSE.md` that are specific to Flatiron's curriculum.
-You can disregard or
-delete the files if you want.

----

 ## Generating Your Environment

-You might have noticed in the file structure- there's already a Pipfile!
+You might have noticed in the file structure- there's  a Pipfile!

-Install any additional dependencies you know you'll need for your project by
+Install  the dependencies  you'll need to navigate the file by
 adding them to the `Pipfile`.
-Then run the commands:
+Run the commands:

 ```console
 pipenv install